 Replacing the need for Glasto-goers to bring their own tent, they will now be able to rent one of the pre-pitched tents surrounding The Pier prior to the event, which apart from being very convenient, will also further help reduce campsite waste.

 The 60-meter-long “Victorian” pier aka Glastonbury-on-Sea was designed by long-time Glastonbury creative partner Joe Rush, who based the design on Llandudno pier in North Wales.

 View this post on Instagram

-Keeping with the seaside theme, the tents will be represented in the colours of blue and white, with the artistic aim of making them appear to be an ocean around Glastonbury-on-sea’s Victorian pier when seen from a distance.
+Keeping with the seaside theme, the tents are said to be represented in the colours of blue and white, with the artistic aim of making them appear to be an ocean around Glastonbury-on-sea’s Victorian pier, when seen from a distance.

 Speaking to Bristol Live earlier this week (August 25), Michael Eavis said: “There’s going to be a sea of blue and white tents around it which will look just like the ocean from afar.

 “People will be able to rent them out before the event so they don’t need to bring a tent with them.
 That sounds pretty good, doesn’t it?